IQSS/datafest/01_Intro_to_versioning.md

 ## Setting up for today's class

-For this quick hands-on session we will be using a Graphical User Interface (GUI) to work with Git.
-Let's start by downloading and installing [GitKraken](https://www.gitkraken.com/download).
+For this quick hands-on session we will be using a Graphical User Interface (GUI) to work with Git. **Let's start by downloading and installing [GitKraken](https://www.gitkraken.com/download)**.

 ## What is Version Control?